microsauce/scetty/README.md

 ## Error Handler

-If any of your request handlers fail to handle their own exception control is passed to the default error handler.
+If any of your request handlers fail to handle their own exceptions control is passed to the default error handler.
 The default error handler is defined the same way as any other GET handler, but it must have a uri pattern of "/error":

 ```scala